Gaussian and non-Gaussian fluctuations for mesoscopic linear statistics in determinantal processes: Introduction and results

-In random matrix theory, it is well-known that we can analyze the eigenvalues processes at different scales.
+In random matrix theory, it is well-known that one can analyze the eigenvalue processes at different scales.
 The global or {\it macroscopic} scale refers to the size of the whole process.
-On the other hand, the local or {\it microscopic} scale is that of individual eigenvalues, i.e$.$ the gap between two eigenvalues is of order one.
-At this ultimate scale, in the Hermitian case, universality roughly means that the process converges in the bulk to the celebrated {\it sine process}.
+On the other hand, the local or {\it microscopic} scale is that of individual eigenvalues, i.e.~the gaps between consecutive eigenvalues are of order 1.
+At this ultimate scale, in the Hermitian case, universality means that the rescaled point process converges in the bulk to the celebrated {\it sine process}.
 Any scale in between is called {\it mesoscopic}.
 In other words, a {\it mesoscopic} random variable is a function of the point process which depends on a growing fraction of the total number of particles.
-A typical example of such observable is that of mesoscopic linear statistic.
+A typical example of such observables is the following class of linear statistics.

-\begin{definition} Given a point process $\Xi$ with density $\sim N$ at the origin and a function $f: \X \to \C$ with compact support, for any $0 < \delta<1$, we define
+\begin{definition} Given a point process $\Xi$ with density of order $N$ at the origin and a function $f: \X \to \C$ with compact support, for any $0 < \delta<1$, we define

-and we call a mesoscopic linear statistic the random variable
+and we call a {\bf mesoscopic linear statistic} the random variable

-In the sequel, the parameter $\delta$ is called the {\bf scale}. \end{definition} With such convention, the scale $\delta=1$ is microscopic, the scale $\delta=0$ is macroscopic, and we write $\Xi f$ for $\Xi f_0$.
-In the sequel, we will investigate the distribution of mesoscopic linear statistics of the modified GUEs.
-Since the density at the origin is of order $N$,
+In the following, the parameter $\delta$ is called the {\bf scale}. \end{definition} We will investigate the asymptotic distribution of mesoscopic linear statistics of the modified GUEs.
+Note that since the density at the origin is of order $N$, we have

-If $\delta<1$, this expectation is diverging as $N\to\infty$ and it is natural to consider centered linear statistics instead
+If $\delta<1$, this expectation is diverging as $N\to\infty$ and it is natural to consider centered linear statistics instead:

-For a determinantal process, there is an explicit way to express the cumulants $ C^n_K$ of the random variable $\Xi f$ in terms of the correlation kernel $K$; see formulaensemble as the density $N \to\infty$.